Acid Free Mats?

 Conservation mats are treated to remove the acid from paper and another harmful component called Lignin.
 By removing both the acidic properties and lignin from the mats, they now meet the standards for being a Conservation Grade, Acid Free mat.

-All of the mats we sell are "acid-free".
+All of the mats we sell are acid-free, pH neutral.
 Economy and Standard mat products are 'regular' acid free with a protective lifespan of 7-12 years in most cases.
 Conservation Mats are acid free & lignin free and have a protective lifespan of 50+ years.